Driver Education FAQ

 What is the procedure for obtaining a learner's permit?

 Students are eligible for a Virginia learner's permit when they reach 15 years and 6 months old.
 They must have proper documentation and a parent/guardian signature when applying for a permit.
-After completing the application, students must pass a signs test, general knowledge test, and a vision test.
+After completing the application, students must pass a signs test, general knowledge test, and vision test.

 What if my student fails the permit test?